wrapperband/FeathercoinWalletGuide/README.md

 If the comment is too long, or that address already has a comment then you will get a warning message :

 ![Comment too large Warning](/images/ftc-0.9.3.2-comments.screen.05.png)

+**Read comments from the wallet**

+Open receive addresses on the Wallet menu and right click on the address with the comment.
+Copy the Public Hash160 to the clipboard.

+**How are comments recorded in the Blockchain?**

+OP_RETURN opcode works at the byte level in a bitcoin transaction.
+To prevent over flooding the transaction database with text messages the core-developers made the opcode OP_RETURN a valid opcode to be used in a bitcoin / feathercoin transaction, which allows 80 arbitrary bytes to be used in an unspendable transaction.
+In 2014 that was educed to 40.

+First find the transaction ID from the transaction menu right click option of the Address with a message.

+    Transaction ID.
+3ddc1aa067548a398557386037f83b2e09fb5878d0c1ed886c0c20e3227f6311-000

+Open a console Tab window from Settings / Debug :

+Delete the -000 from the end and replace it with 1

+    getrawtransaction 3ddc1aa067548a398557386037f83b2e09fb5878d0c1ed886c0c20e3227f6311 1

+From the output text copy the Hex part of OP_RETURN

+      "scriptPubKey" : {
+      "asm" : "OP_RETURN 5468697320636f6d6d656e74206973206d61646520746f6461792053617475726461792032337264",
+      "hex" : "6a285468697320636f6d6d656e74206973206d61646520746f6461792053617475726461792032337264",

+Using an Hex to ASCI converter such as uni2ascii, copy the Hex text and save it to a file comments.txt

+       uni2ascii comments.txt

+e165c5ae26bca46aab33ac5fb984a7556a3f031f

+b65831f7a9dba0d04ee844b01aa25f02863cc40b

+c1104dd4b17084ffc2117a05747706e67104988a

 **Feathercoin comments Find encrypted comments on the blockchain**